 The YPI design includes two innovative iDesign small learning communities.
 The themes are Multimedia and Social Justice, which have been chosen based on YPI's long history of expertise in these fields.
-Valley Elementary School #6 will be a full service community school that will actively partner with teachers, parents, students, and community members to offer a community sanctuary open from 7am-8pm each school day, and Saturdays.
+Valley Elementary School #8 will be a full service community school that will actively partner with teachers, parents, students, and community members to offer a community sanctuary open from 7am-8pm each school day, and Saturdays.
 These additional hours and resources will provide learning and projects to extend the curriculum beyond the normal school day.
+Professional development will be teacher driven and will include teacher, staff and community coaching to help students meet academic goals.